 Failure to allow sufficient cooling time may result in injury.

-Enter waste run in autoclave log binder, usually near the equipment.
+Enter the waste run in the autoclave log binder, usually near the equipment.

 Place treated and tagged waste bags into regular waste for custodial pickup.